gear-foundation/academy/docs/03-hello-world/hello-world.md

 cargo build  --release
 ```

-If everything goes well, your working directory should now have a `target` directory resembling this:
+If everything goes well, your working directory should have a `target` directory resembling this:

 ```
 target